aybouzaglou/Datto-RMM-Powershell-Scripts/docs/GitHub-Function-Library-Guide.md

-# GitHub-Based Function Library for Datto RMM - Hybrid Deployment Strategy
+# GitHub-Based Function Library for Datto RMM - Traditional Script Approach

 ## Overview

-This repository implements a **hybrid deployment architecture** that optimizes both performance and functionality:
+This repository implements a **traditional script deployment architecture** that optimizes for reliability and simplicity:

-- **📊 Monitors**: Direct deployment with embedded functions for maximum performance (98.2% faster)
+- **📊 All Components**: Direct deployment with embedded functions for maximum reliability
-- **🔧 Applications & Scripts**: GitHub-based function library for flexibility and automatic updates
+- **🔧 Consistent Approach**: Same deployment method for Applications, Scripts, and Monitors

-This sophisticated approach provides the best of both worlds: **blazing-fast monitors** and **flexible, maintainable Applications/Scripts**.
+- **📚 Reference Library**: Shared functions serve as copy/paste patterns for consistency

+This approach provides **maximum reliability**, **simple deployment**, and **easy troubleshooting** across all component types.

-## 🎯 Deployment Strategy Decision Matrix
+## 🎯 Deployment Strategy

 ### **✅ Use Direct Deployment (Embedded Functions) For:**
 - **📊 Monitors**: All monitor components for maximum performance
-- **High-frequency execution**: Scripts running every 1-2 minutes
-- **Critical system monitoring**: Where reliability is paramount
-- **Performance-sensitive operations**: Where <200ms execution is required

-### **🔄 Use GitHub Function Library (Launcher-Based) For:**
-- **🔧 Applications**: Software deployment and installation
+- **🔧 Applications**: Software deployment and installation scripts
-- **📝 Scripts**: General automation and maintenance
+- **📝 Scripts**: General automation and maintenance scripts
-- **Complex operations**: Multi-step processes with extended timeouts
-- **Frequently updated logic**: Scripts requiring regular improvements
+- **All Components**: Consistent approach across all component types

+### **📚 Function Reference Library:**
+- **Copy/Paste Patterns**: Use shared-functions/ as reference for common patterns
+- **Self-Contained Scripts**: Each script contains all needed functions
+- **No Runtime Dependencies**: Scripts work independently without external calls

 ## Architecture Benefits

 ### **Development Workflow**
-- **Version Control**: Full Git history for all scripts and functions
+- **Version Control**: Full Git history for all scripts and function patterns
 - **Collaboration**: Multiple team members can contribute via pull requests
 - **Testing**: Use branches for testing new features before production
 - **Documentation**: README files and inline documentation in the repo

 ### **Deployment Advantages**
-- **Zero RMM Updates**: Scripts auto-update without touching RMM components
-- **Instant Rollbacks**: Switch to previous Git tag if issues arise
+- **Maximum Reliability**: No network dependencies during script execution
+- **Simple Deployment**: Copy and paste script content directly into RMM
-- **Consistent Environment**: Same functions across all scripts
+- **Consistent Patterns**: Same function patterns across all scripts
-- **Centralized Management**: Update shared functions once, affects all scripts
+- **Easy Troubleshooting**: All code visible in RMM component

 ### **Operational Benefits**
-- **Reduced Maintenance**: Update functions in one place
+- **Zero Network Dependencies**: Scripts work in all network conditions
-- **Better Debugging**: Full execution logs and version tracking
+- **Better Performance**: No download overhead during execution
-- **Scalability**: Easy to add new functions and scripts
-- **Compliance**: Full audit trail via Git history
+- **Simplified Architecture**: No complex launcher system to maintain
+- **Full Visibility**: All script logic visible in Datto RMM component

 ## Repository Structure